restdone/passwordnova/README.md

 go build userpasswordcount
 userpasswordcount -t x
 ```
-count how many occurance for the same user name in password_trim. -t to specify the threasold.
-Before brute-forcing, it should make sure that such Brute-Force would not lock the account.
+Count how many password occurence for the same user name in password_trim. -t to specify the threasold.

 ![image](https://github.com/restdone/passwordnova/assets/42227817/d0387a60-a211-4d4f-ba9b-df5b4a906e42)